Medical Billing Pointers

 Provider Allowed Amount.
-The amount of the doctor or hospital’s bill that the insurance company will allow to be charged.
-Under contracts between doctors and hospitals and insurance companies, the doctor/hospital must agree to certain discounts and cannot charge more than the discounted amount to a particular patient’s insurance company.
+The amount of the clinic or hospital’s bill that the insurance company will allow to be charged.
+Under contracts between clinics and hospitals and insurance companies, the clinic or hospital must agree to certain discounts and cannot charge more than the discounted amount to a particular patient’s insurance company.

 St. Paul, MN 55101